 A saline implant is a water-filled bag.
 If it leaks or ruptures, it simply gets smaller or deflates.
 The water is absorbed by the body and is harmless.
 A silicone implant is different in that the silicone material inside the implant does not leak into the body—it stays within the implant capsule that develops around all implants.
 You may not actually know that the implant is ruptured because it still works just like it did before.
 The best analogy would be run flat tires — they work even if there is a disruption of the implant.

 I have heard from many patients that their implants need to be changed after ten years.
 This is not usually the case.
 In the real world, patients with saline implants will seek a revision if they wake up one morning with a smaller breast, and those with silicone implants may not seek a revision until they have developed a breast implant contracture or noticed a change in their breast (pain or discomfort).
 Most women with implants will not seek to revise their breasts if they are not having any problems no matter how long they have had their implants.
 They are simply not going to fix something that they don’t think is broke.

 Do I Need To Wear A Bra After A Breast Aug

-Age, health status, gravity, weight loss and gain, hormones and pregnancies will have a profound affect on the breast. (see before and after photos of a patient who had a child after her breast augmentation).
+Age, health status, gravity, weight loss and gain, hormones and pregnancies will have a profound effect on the breast. (see the breast augmentation before and after photos of a patient who had a child after her breast augmentation).

 Posture is very important when it comes to the appearance of your breasts.
 Breasts always look more youthful and lifted when your shoulders are back.
 Hunching your shoulders forward and down makes your breasts appear droopy.
 Good posture is an easy way to make your breasts look their best.